wee-slack/wee-slack/README.md

 /python reload slack
 ```

+Note that by default GitHub Pages will see a temporary code used to create your
+token (but not the token itself).
+If you're worried about this, you can use the
+`-nothirdparty` option, though the process will be a bit less user friendly.

 The tokens you add will be stored in the option
 `plugins.var.python.slack.slack_api_token`.
 If you don't want to store your API
 token in plaintext you can use the secure features of WeeChat: